Dave Thomas (skeptic): Creationist legislation and intelligent design

-In February of 2011, the Education Committee of the New Mexico House of Representatives voted 5-4 to table House Bill 302, which sought to prevent public school teachers from being disciplined or removed from their positions for teaching "relevant scientific information regarding either the scientific strengths or scientific weaknesses pertaining to 'controversial' scientific topics".
+In February 2011, the Education Committee of the New Mexico House of Representatives voted 5–4 to table House Bill 302, which sought to prevent public school teachers from being disciplined or removed from their positions for teaching "relevant scientific information regarding either the scientific strengths or scientific weaknesses pertaining to 'controversial' scientific topics".
 Thomas testified his concern that the bill "is really just a ploy to get creationism in the classroom."
 In The Panda's Thumb, he wrote "The proposed legislation is not needed by New Mexico's students or teachers.
 New Mexico's existing standards already protect students from religious indoctrination or harassment by their teachers.
 Furthermore, the bill is unconstitutional as written, and its passage and enactment will almost certainly result in expensive litigation."
 He alleged that the bill originated as part of the intelligent design movement and pro-intelligent design think tank groups.

 At CSICon 2011, Thomas presented "Something Rotten In Denmark: How Hamlet's 'Weasel' Reveals The Vacuousness Of Intelligent Design" where he discussed genetic algorithms as well as reviewing the status of the New Mexico bill.
 In 2004, Thomas offered the "opposing view" for the New Mexico division of the Intelligent Design Network's Darwin, Design and Democracy V symposium where he outlined why intelligent design is inappropriate for public school science curriculum.